DiegoWearden/Fall2022_CS312_Projects-Intro_to_Programming/README.md

 ## Disclaimer

-*Please note that this repository represents work completed as part of the course ECE422C: Software Design and Implementation II.
+*Please note that this repository represents work completed as part of the course CS312: Introduction to Programming.
 Current students of this course should refrain from viewing or accessing the content within this repository, as this would potentially entail a breach of the Honor Code maintained by the University of Texas.
-Should you wish to gain further details about this project, please do not hesitate to reach out to me at julianwearden@utexas.edu.
+Should you wish to gain further details about this project, please do not hesitate to reach out to me at diegowearden@utexas.edu.
 Please respect the integrity of academic work and refrain from inappropriate use of the material provided here.*

 ## Projects